Return to Title IV Funds Policy

 Exception: no program can receive a refund if the student did not receive aid from that program.
 When the total amount of unearned aid is greater than the amount returned by UHV from the student´s account, the student is responsible for returning unearned aid to the appropriate program(s) as follows:

 - Subsidized Stafford Loan*

 - Iraq Afghanistan Service Grant**

 *Loans amounts are returned with the terms of the promissory note.

 **Grant funds due to be returned would be the initial amount of grants for the student to return minus 50% of grant aid disbursed.
 A student does not have to repay grant overpayments of $50 or less per program.

 Time Line for Return of Title IV Funds

-Refunds and adjusted bills will be sent to the student´s home address on file in myUHV following withdrawal.
+Adjusted bills will be sent to the student´s home address on file in myUHV following withdrawal.
 Students are responsible for any portion of their institutional charges that are left outstanding after Title IV funds are returned.
-The Student Billing and Card Services Office will send each student up to three collection notices, allowing outstanding balances to be paid within 90 days.
+The Student Billing will send each student up to three collection notices, allowing outstanding balances to be paid within 90 days.
 Delinquent accounts are assigned to an outside collection agency and are reported to the credit bureau.
 Students who have an outstanding balance on their UHV student account will remain ineligible to register for courses in upcoming semesters until the account is paid in full.